 If something goes wrong, you’ll be ready to handle it like a pro.

 The data that you collect on 420 has the potential to be more valuable than the actual revenue you generate.

 On 420 (and in the weeks leading up to it), you’ll have many customers enter your store for the first time.
 You’ll have the opportunity to expand your customer databases, collect new data on returning customers, and use this data to bolster future campaigns.

-Make sure you have data collection architecture in place before April 20th.
-Set a goal for Key Performance Indicators like:
+Make sure you have data collection architecture in place for key metrics like:

 - Average order value

-As the biggest holiday in the cannabis industry, April 20th, and the weeks surrounding it, present a huge opportunity for dispensaries, but it also some risks.
+As the biggest holiday in the cannabis industry, April 20th and the weeks surrounding it present a huge opportunity for dispensaries, but also some risks.

-You must have a solid marketing strategy in place, deploying weeks in advance of the holiday or else you'll get lost in the noise and lose business to the increasingly crowded competition.
+You must have a solid marketing strategy in place—deploying weeks in advance of the holiday—or else you'll get lost in the noise and lose business to competitors.